JonnyPtn/addo/README.md

 ## Compiling
 The project uses cmake, so to build just make sure you have cmake and an msbuild version installed(I've tested with vs2015 and 2017).

-Generate the project files using cmake then build the install target
+Generate the project files using cmake then build the generated project

+## Installing
+Build the "INSTALL" project in visual studio

 If you use the command line and want to place the files somewhere requiring administrator permissions check out my sudo program [here](https://github.com/JonnyPtn/sudo/)

-command line install (presuming you have sudo installed) `cmake .` followed by `msbuild install.vcxproj`
+command line install (presuming you have sudo installed) `cmake .` followed by `msbuild`

+Once installed, add the bin location to your PATH environment variable so you can call sudo from anywhere